aidankeighron/educational-website/_posts/2025-06-15-Express-Auth.md

 - Implement pagination for large contact lists
 - Add profile management for users
 - Improve the UI with more sophisticated styling

-The project structure we've created is scalable and can be used as a foundation for more complex applications.

-**Answer (click to unblur):**
-Building a full-stack application with proper authentication and data management can be accomplished in a relatively short time by following good architectural patterns and leveraging TypeScript for type safety across the entire stack.
-{: .prompt-info }

-By following the commit history of this project, you can see how it evolved from a simple backend to a complete application with authentication, data management, and a user-friendly interface.
-This incremental approach is a great way to build complex applications without getting overwhelmed.

 Happy coding!